apache/griffin/griffin-doc/roadmap.md

   User can register, delete, edit data assets, currently only Hadoop data-sets are supported

-- **Model Management**
+- **Measure Management**

-  User can create, delete, edit models for 4 types: Accuracy, Profiling, Anomaly Detection, Publish Metrics
+  User can create, delete, edit measures for 4 types: Accuracy, Profiling, Anomaly Detection, Publish Metrics

 - **Job Scheduler**

-  After the models are created, the Job Scheduler component can create the jobs and schedule them to calculate the metrics values
+  After the measures are created, the Job Scheduler component can create the jobs and schedule them to calculate the metrics values

-- **Model Execution on Spark**
+- **Measure Execution on Spark**

-  The Job Scheduler will trigger the model execution on Spark to generate the metrics values
+  The Job Scheduler will trigger the measure execution on Spark to generate the metrics values

 - **Metrics Visualization**